forgotpw/forgotpw-webapp/README.md

   --full-entrypoint "bash /app/deploy.sh"
 ```

-## Mock an Authorized Request for testing the Simple Forms
+## Mock an Authorized Request for testing the store and retrieve forms

-Use the mockAuthorizedRequest function from the forgotpw-restapi-lambda git repo to generate a valid arid to use for testing the simple forms which rely on this existing.
+Use the mockAuthorizedRequest function from the forgotpw-restapi-lambda git repo to generate a valid arid to use for testing the forms which rely on this existing.
 Normally this would be created by the forgotpw-lex-handler-lambda service from interacting with the Store Password intent with the Lex bot, which generates a hyperlink to this web app with the arid on the querystring.

 *NOTE: mockAuthorizedRequest.js is in the `forgotpw-restapi-lambda` git repo.
 Clone that repo and run the below command from that path.*